Calibrating Undisciplined Over-Smoothing in Transformer for Weakly Supervised Semantic Segmentation: Experiments

 \subsection{Setup}

-\textbf{Datasets and Evaluation Metrics.} Our approach is evaluated on the {PASCAL VOC 2012}~\cite{pascal} dataset and the {MS COCO 2014}~\cite{lin2014microsoft} dataset.
-PASCAL VOC 2012 comprises 20 distinct foreground object classes.
-Following the common practice~\cite{li2023transcam, 2022AFA}, we adopted an enlarged set of 10,582 images with image-level annotations provided by~\cite{SBD} for training.
-It also has 1,449 validation images and 1,456 test images.
-Testing results are obtained from the official evaluation server.
-MS COCO 2014 dataset contains 80 foreground object classes.
-It has 82,081 images for training and 40,137 images for validation.
-Note that we only leverage image-level classification labels throughout the whole training process.
-We report the mean Intersection-over-Union (mIoU) as the evaluation metric.
+\textbf{Datasets and Evaluation Metrics.} We evaluate our method on the PASCAL VOC 2012~\cite{pascal} and MS COCO 2014~\cite{lin2014microsoft} datasets.
+PASCAL VOC 2012 contains 20 object categories with 1,464 \textit{train}, 1,449 \textit{val}, and 1,456 \textit{test} images.
+Following common practice~\cite{2018PSA,2019IRN,2020SEAM,2021RIB,2022MCTformer}, we use an augmented training set of 10,582 images with image-level annotations from~\cite{SBD}.
+MS COCO 2014 comprises 80 object categories, including 82,081 \textit{train} and 40,137 \textit{val} images.
+We only use image-level class labels throughout training, and report mean Intersection-over-Union (mIoU) as the evaluation metric.

-\textbf{Implementation Details.} For Conformer-based experiments, we adopt Conformer-S~\cite{peng2021conformer} pretrained on ImageNet~\cite{russakovsky2015imagenet} as the backbone.
-We employ standard data augmentation techniques during training, including random rescaling within the range of $[0.5, 2.0]$, random horizontal flipping, color jittering, and random cropping to $384 \times 384$.
-We use AdamW~\cite{2017adamw} as the optimizer and the batch size is $8$.
-The total number of epochs is $12$.
-The learning rate for the backbone's parameters is linearly ramped up during the first epoch to $5e-5$, then decayed with a cosine schedule~\cite{loshchilov2016sgdr}, while the learning rate for other parameters is multiplied by 10.
-Two background thresholds $\alpha_1$ and $\alpha_2$ are 0.35 and 0.55, respectively.
-For MCTformer-based experiments, we adopt DeiT-S~\cite{2021deit} pretrained on ImageNet~\cite{russakovsky2015imagenet} as the backbone. $\alpha_1$ and $\alpha_2$ are 0.15 and 0.35, respectively.
-Hyper-parameters of pixel-adaptive refinement are the same as in~\cite{2022AFA}.